qwertie/home/misc/Atlas-Shrugged-summary.md

 > His mother stopped him at the door [...].
 "Are you really incapable of forgiveness?"

 > [...]
-"I would have forgiven the past— if, today, you had urged me to quit and disappear."
+"I would have forgiven the past — if, today, you had urged me to quit and disappear."

 Rearden meets Mouch, Lawson, Taggart, Ferris and Tinky Holloway in the Wayne-Falkland Hotel.